rileybathurst/priest-broken/api.md

-Im not sure if this needs to be split out or not as I cant work out what I was doing and the whole point of graphQL is the documentation doesnt really show it
+This is the specific gallery page not a gallery for a specific service gallery

-I dont think it should be as its really part of the page and doesnt need much additional info on each piece. maybe alt tags for each image but I dont think those are going to get done maybe other than original name
+` strapi generate:api gallery galleryImage:media alt:text`

-` strapi generate:api gallery galleryImage:media service:Relation`
+Each Image is individual as that gives Gatsby-image so things load as fast as possible